Libera-Chat/libera-chat.github.io/bylaws.md

 6. Membership is terminated if:

-   - The member withdraws their membership by notifying the membership, or
+   - The member withdraws their membership by notifying the membership,

-   - The member is suspended.
+   - The member is suspended, or

+   - The member does not cast a ballot in two (2) consecutive Annual Asynchronous Elections.

 7. All membership changes must be documented in an archived and searchable record.